Formofossen was a powerful river waterfall on the Sanddøla River with a reported cumulative drop of 34m over its entire run.

 Salmon Parasite at Formofossen

-Now something that really got our attention while visiting Formofossen was the presence of some signs indicating the presence of parasites that were wiping out a large portion of the salmon population.
+Now something that really got our attention while visiting Formofossen back in July 2005 was the presence of some signs indicating the presence of parasites that were wiping out a large portion of the salmon population in Norway.

-Salmon fishing was said to comprise a large part of the Norwegian economy so I’m sure this was a devastating calamity at the time (we were there in July 2005).
+Salmon fishing was said to comprise a large part of the Norwegian economy so I’m sure this was a devastating calamity at the time.

 Related Top 10 Lists